modelica/ModelicaConference2023/README.md

 More information coming soon

+# Call for paper

+More information coming soon

 # Organization and Contact

 The conference is organized by [The institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University](https://www.ebc.eonerc.rwth-aachen.de/cms/~dmzz/E-ON-ERC-EBC/?lidx=1), in cooperation with the [Modelica Association](https://modelica.org/association).